dzungcamlang/web-content-mining/README.md

 * Given small amount of dataset with high variance, SVM with kernel was best among logistic regression and multilayer neural network, etc.

 ## Summary
+* Build the machine learning pipeline for this task.
+* Based on HTML file structure (using BeautifulSoup), design feature vectors in which elements are either contiuous or discrete.
 * Not optimize hyperparameters of model in order to predict well new data from new websites.
-* Based on HTML file structure, design feature vectors in which elements are either contiuous or discrete.
-* Build the machine learning pipeline for this task.
+* Test with n-fold cross validation for showing robustness for new websites.

 _about resources_
 * Some materials about html files are: [[.xlsx]](https://1drv.ms/x/s!AllPqyV9kKUrg3qOK2DE7P-TSWW3)(tag name and attribute list), [[.doc]](https://1drv.ms/w/s!AllPqyV9kKUrg3mmTjb6YsLD_wzi)(page source for only paragraph), [[.doc]](https://1drv.ms/w/s!AllPqyV9kKUrg3sV7zNGUFPfNsvQ)(page source for date and paragraph)
 * Certificate of the conference [[link]](https://github.com/gritmind/web-content-mining/blob/master/assets/certificate_of_contributions.pdf)

 ## Acknowledgement
-Korea Institute of Science and Technology Information (KISTI) and University of Science and Technology (UST), Korea (2016.7 ~ 2016.10)
+Korea Institute of Science and Technology Information (KISTI) and University of Science and Technology (UST) (2016.7 ~ 2016.10)